lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 If the RX FIFO receives an additional write request when its FIFO is full, the interrupt `rx_overflow` is asserted and the character is dropped.

-If the module transmits a byte and the 9th bit is a NACK from the Target/Bus, the `nack` interrupt is usually asserted (modulo the effect of [`FDATA.NAKOK`](registers.md#fdata)).
+If the module transmits a byte and the 9th bit is a NACK from the Target/Bus, the `controller_halt` interrupt is usually asserted (modulo the effect of [`FDATA.NAKOK`](registers.md#fdata)).
-If the 'nack' interrupt is asserted, the Controller Module FSM will halt until the interrupt has been acknowledged.
+If the `controller_halt` interrupt is asserted, the Controller Module FSM will halt until the interrupt has been acknowledged.
 See [the Controller NACK handling section](#controller-nack-handling) above for more details on this behaviour.
+In addition, the interrupt will be asserted if any of the other halt-causing events occur, such as a bus timeout or a loss of arbitration.
+This interrupt is a status type that requires clearing all triggering event latches before it will deassert.

-When the I2C module is in transmit mode, the `scl_interference` or `sda_interference` interrupts will be asserted if the IP identifies that some other device (controller or target) on the bus is forcing either signal low and interfering with the transmission.
+When the Controller Module is actively transmitting, the `scl_interference` or `sda_interference` interrupts will be asserted if the IP identifies that some other device (controller or target) on the bus is forcing either signal low and interfering with the transmission.
 It should be noted that the `scl_interference` interrupt is not raised in the case when the target device is stretching the clock.
-(However, it may be raised if the target allows SCL to go high and then pulls SCL down before the end of the current clock cycle.)
+However, it may be raised if the target allows SCL to go high and then pulls SCL down before the end of the current clock cycle.
+The `scl_interference` interrupt should be masked in multi-controller environments, since clock synchronization between controllers can trigger its assertion.

-A target device should never assert 0 on the SDA lines, and in the absence of multi-controller support, the `sda_interference` interrupt is raised whenever the controller IP detects that another device is pulling SDA low.
+The `sda_interference` interrupt is raised whenever the Controller Module detects that another device is pulling SDA low while the Controller Module is trying to transmit logic high.

-On the other hand, it is legal for the a target device to assert SCL low for clock stretching purposes.
+On the other hand, it is legal for a target device to assert SCL low for clock stretching purposes.
 With clock stretching, the target can delay the start of the following SCL pulse by holding SCL low between clock pulses.
 However the target device must assert SCL low before the start of the SCL pulse.
 If SCL is pulled low during an SCL pulse which has already started, this interruption of the SCL pulse will be registered as an exception by the I2C core, which will then assert the `scl_interference` interrupt.